kevinnguyenhoang91/protoc-docker/README.md

 ![docs/example.png](docs/example.png)

-Alternatively you can manaully build and publish these images by running the following make commands.
+Alternatively you can manually build and publish these images by running the following make commands.

 ```txt
 buildAll       Generates all the protoc docker containers